kubernetes/website/docs/getting-started-guides/windows/README.md

 The following diagram illustrates the Windows Server networking setup for Kubernetes Setup
 ![Windows Setup](windows-setup.png)

-## Setup
+## Setting up Windows Server Containers on Kubernetes
+To run Windows Server Containers on Kubernetes, you'll need to set up both your host machines and the Kubernetes node components for Windows and setup Routes for Pod communication on different nodes
 ### Host Setup
-#### Windows
+**Windows Host Setup**
 1. Windows Server container host running Windows Server 2016 and Docker v1.12.
 Follow the setup instructions outlined by this blog post: https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start_windows_server
 2. DNS support for Windows recently got merged to docker master and is currently not supported in a stable docker release.
 To use DNS build docker from master or download the binary from [Docker master](https://master.dockerproject.org/)
 3. Pull the `apprenda/pause` image from `https://hub.docker.com/r/apprenda/pause`
 4. RRAS (Routing) Windows feature enabled

-#### Linux
+**Linux Host Setup**

-Linux hosts should be setup according to their respective distro documentation and the requirements of the Kubernetes version you will be using.
-Linux hosts also require to have CNI Setup.
+1. Linux hosts should be setup according to their respective distro documentation and the requirements of the Kubernetes version you will be using.
+2. CNI network plugin installed.

 ### Component Setup
-In order to build the work node components, the *kubelet* and *kube-proxy* for Windows, the following needs to be installed on the host
+Requirements
 * Git, Go 1.7.1+
 * make (if using Linux or MacOS)
 * Important notes and other dependencies are listed [here](https://github.com/kubernetes/kubernetes/blob/master/docs/devel/development.md#building-kubernetes-on-a-local-osshell-environment)

-#### kubelet
+**kubelet**

-In order to build the *kubelet*, run:
+To build the *kubelet*, run:

 1. `cd $GOPATH/src/k8s.io/kubernetes`
 2. Build *kubelet*
    1. Linux/MacOS: `KUBE_BUILD_PLATFORMS=windows/amd64 make WHAT=cmd/kubelet`
    2. Windows: `go build cmd/kubelet/kubelet.go`

-#### kube-proxy
+**kube-proxy**

-In order to build *kube-proxy*, run:
+To build *kube-proxy*, run:

 1. `cd $GOPATH/src/k8s.io/kubernetes`
 2. Build *kube-proxy*